 What is Holy Orders?

-In the Catholic Church, the Sacrament of Order is the sacrament by which grace and spiritual power for the discharge of ecclesiastical offices are conferred.
+In the Roman Catholic Church, the Sacrament of Order is the sacrament by which grace and spiritual power for the discharge of ecclesiastical offices are conferred.

-Christ founded His Church as a supernatural society, the Kingdom of God.
+Christ founded the Church as a supernatural society, the Kingdom of God.
 In this society there must be the power of ruling; and also the principles by which the members are to attain their supernatural end, viz., supernatural truth, which is held by faith, and supernatural grace by which man is formally elevated to the supernatural order.

 Thus, besides the power of jurisdiction, the Church has the power of teaching (magisterium) and the power of conferring grace (power of order).
 This power of order was committed by our Lord to His Apostles, who were to continue His work and to be His earthly representatives.
 The Apostles received their power from Christ: "as the Father hath sent me, I also send you" (John, xx, 21).